Web Application Vulnerabilities: How to Cope

 Developers frequently build custom authentication and session management schemes, but building these correctly is difficult.
 As a result, these custom schemes frequently have a lot of flaws and finding them can be hard, as each implementation is unique.

-Flaws occur in areas such as log out, change and forgot password, create & update account.
+Flaws occur in areas such as log out, change and forgot password, create and update account.

 They occur when: